How to Stop Comparing Yourself to Other Women

 What Comparison Actually Costs

 Comparison costs you the present moment.
 When you are measuring your life against someone else's, you are not fully inhabiting your own.
-You are somewhere else — in her life, in your imagined version of her life — rather than in the actual experience of being where you are.
+You are somewhere else — in her life, in your imagined version of it — rather than in the actual experience of being where you are.

 It costs you your own direction.
 Every woman has a different path, a different timeline, a different set of circumstances shaping what is possible and when.
-When you spend significant energy comparing your path to someone else's, you lose clarity about your own.
+When you spend significant energy measuring your path against someone else's, you lose clarity about your own.

 And it costs you the relationship with the woman you are comparing yourself to.
 Comparison turns potential allies into unconscious competitors.
-It makes connection harder and admiration feel threatening.
+It makes connection harder and admiration feel threatening, when it does not have to be either.

 The Reframe That Actually Works